devedium/WriteABlog/README.md

 25. **Street Art**: Art created in public locations, usually unsanctioned artwork executed outside of the context of traditional art venues.
 Banksy is a well-known street artist.

-26. **Abstract Pencil Art: Abstract pencil art refers to artwork created using pencils to explore abstract forms, shapes, and compositions.
+26. **Abstract Pencil Art**: Abstract pencil art refers to artwork created using pencils to explore abstract forms, shapes, and compositions.

-27. **Water Color Art: Watercolor art is a popular medium known for its transparency, fluidity, and vibrant colors.
+27. **Water Color Art**: Watercolor art is a popular medium known for its transparency, fluidity, and vibrant colors.
 It involves using water-soluble pigments to create paintings.